BogdanMilivojevic/Hermes-chat-v2-FE/README.md

 Deploy is done automatically when merging into master.
 ## Naming conventions

-Branches should be named as following: HE-30-Popup-Fix,in this example HE-30 is the number of the ticket on Trello and after that is a short description.
+Branches should be named as following: HE-12-FE-Delete-conversation,in this example FE stands for frontend and 13 is the number of the ticket on Trello and after that is a short description.
 Commit messages should also have this format.